LGBTQIA+ communities: Connecting beyond bright lights and loud music

 We share 5 LGBTQIA+ friendly social alternatives to bars and clubs.

-In 2020, is it time for greater awareness of LGBTQIA+ events and environments that are not centralized around nightlife, alcohol and other substances?
+Let's talk about LGBTQIA+ events and environments that are not centralized around nightlife, alcohol and other substances.

 Historically speaking, queer bars and clubs provided a safe place for the LGBTQIA+ community to escape prejudice.
 Over time, they developed into spaces of underground activism and radical protests for social and political change — although personally, I’d prefer being radical from my couch, in pajamas and a cup of tea.
 These watering holes created a sense of belonging — particularly at a time when a feeling of community was rarely accessible anywhere else.

 So, where to?

 In recent years, queer nightlife has become more outwardly open, providing welcoming beacons for the LGBTQIA+ community.
 One just has to walk down Oxford Street during Sydney Mardi Gras to see rainbow flags proudly flying from all the pub walls and windows.
 It can feel like these spaces are inherently designed for extroverts and party animals, which raise the question, how then do the introverts, abstainers or lovers of early night find meaningful connections within our own queer communities?

 Where do we go when we don’t feel like drinking, bright lights and loud music?
 How do we stay connected in the community without having to wear a party shirt and go to a fortnightly queer night at the local pub?